kukymbr/tgnotifier/README.md

 One of the cases when you may want to use `tgnotifier` is an alerting from the CI/CD or some other services via the single entrypoint without exposing the bot credentials in every service or configuration.
-The gRPC server is also presented in the `tgnotifier` to have it running as a service.
+The gRPC and HTTP servers are also presented in the `tgnotifier` to have it running as a service.

 ## Installation